-|Schedule Tribe ||68 |
+|Schedule Tribe ||73 |

 |Other Backward Classes ||338 |

-|Persons with Disabilities (PwDs) ||23 |
+|Persons with Disabilities (PwDs) ||30 |

-|Ex-serviceman ||18 |
+|Ex-serviceman ||21 |

 Your company continued to excel in fields of its activities and was a proud recipientof the following awards in the year:

-ENERGY CONSERVATION AND TECHNOLOGY ABSORPTION
+ENERGY CONSERVATION AND TECHNOLOGY ABSORPTION:

 The relevant information on conservation of energy and technology absorption stipulatedunder Section 134 of the Companies Act 2013 read with Rule 8 of The Companies (Accounts)Rules 2014 are as under:

-For energy conservation and technology absorption Virtualization is being done in theServers of major applications which is the latest technology with the objective toreduce the hardware reduce the power consumption and the cooling requirement.
+For energy conservation and technology absorption virtualization is being done in theservers of major applications which is the latest technology with the objective toreduce hardware power consumption and the cooling requirement.
 Implementation of MPLSconnectivity in place of VSAT also reduced the power consumption by hardware equipment.

-FOREIGN EXCHANGE EARNINGS & OUTGO
+FOREIGN EXCHANGE EARNINGS & OUTGO:

 During the year there were no foreign exchange earnings.
 The details of foreignexchange outgo are as under:

-|Foreign exchange outgo ||0.47 |
+|Foreign exchange outgo ||- |